 Ann and John are in a boring marriage.
 He is a rampant lawyer, she is a sexually repressed housewife.
 Ann unsuccessfully copes with her frigidity by going to therapy.
 John successfully copes with his wife’s frigidity by having an affair with her uninhibited sister Cynthia.
-The marital home holds until John invites over an old college friend of his, Graham, now a drifter with a troubled pastime: he records on videotape women talking about their sexuality, so as to get around his own impotence.
+The marital home holds until John invites over an old college friend of his, Graham, now a drifter with a troubled pastime: he records on videotape women talking about sex, so as to get around his own impotence.
 As Graham’s fetish comes to light, all the four of them will have to face their truths and lies in front of the camera.

 An anti-porn movie